GIBNEY PROUDLY OFFERS CUSTOMIZED GROUP STUDY PROGRAMS

 Limón training provides an organic approach to movement that can serve dancers of various backgrounds, with an emphasis on the natural rhythms of fall and recovery, conscious use of breath, and the interplay between weight and weightlessness.

-An introductory conversation to pursuing a professional dance career in New York City, with active NYC professionals.
+An introductory conversation to pursuing a professional dance career in New York City, with NYC professionals.
 We will discuss:

 - Artists’ professional journeys